Top 10 affordable car insurance companies for teen drivers

 Available Discounts for Teen Drivers

-- Student Away at School Discount: Savings when your student is away at school without a car
+- Student away at school discount: Save when your student lives away from school without any access to a vehicle.

 Unique Features for Teen Drivers

-- Drivewise: Usage-based insurance program that monitors driving habits and rewards safe driving
+- Drive-wise: This is a usage-based insurance plan that monitors driving habits and safe driving through using a mobile app.

-Pros: Comprehensive teen driver education resources Strong local agent network for personalized service Multiple discount opportunities Innovative usage-based and pay-per-mile options
+Pros: Detailed resources for teen driver education Strong network of local agents for personalized service Discount opportunities Pay-per-mile options and usage-based alternatives

-Cons: Higher base rates than many competitors Good student discount is lower than industry average Higher-than-average complaint ratio with NAIC
+Cons: Higher base rates than others The industry average is higher.
+An above-normal complaint ratio with NAIC

 Explore Allstate's Teen Programs